The America I love still exists at the front desks of our public libraries.” – Kurt Vonnegut

 — Emily Dickinson

 You hope a path might exist beyond bad memories and an empty life.
-But what if you find a path . . . and it leads to nothing?
+What if you discover a path . . . but find it may lead to nothing?

 Ivo Review